TRDario/libtref/README.md

 libtref is a library for working with .tref (tre Bitmap Font) files.

 This repository also provides some tools for working with .tref files if TREF_BUILD_TOOLS is enabled.
-As of now, this includes:
+This includes:

 - trefc (CLI .tref compiler)
+- gtref (graphical .tref editor)

 ## Documentation

 Documentation can be built with Doxygen, or can be viewed [here](https://trdario.github.io/libtref/).

+The HTML theme uses [Doxygen Awesome](https://github.com/jothepro/doxygen-awesome-css).

-## Dependencies
+## Building

+The following is required to build libtref:

+- A C++20 compiler.
+- CMake 3.23.0 or higher.

 libtref depends on the following external libraries: